This post covers a few simple yet powerful online privacy tools that are essential steps to slowing the privacy abuse we’ve all experienced.

 First, why keep Gmail?
 I’m cemented in it with more accounts than I can remember, but that hasn’t stopped me before.

 Here’s the thing – I try to be honest with myself.
-I know I’m going to sneak a sweet treat every now and then, and I know I’m going to use Google search again.
+I know I’m going to sneak a sweet treat now and then, and I know I’m going to use Google search again.
 I know I’ll probably find a reason to visit any number of social media sites I’m avoiding, as well as a dozen other websites that will sell my digital soul to the average bidder.
 They don’t even demand high payment.

 So why not use Google and Gmail for those times I know I’m leaving a browser fingerprint?
 (Watch Your Internet Browser Fingerprint) Why allow those sites to quickly discover my digital footprint on Brave and apply my identity to future activity?
 I know, it sounds like spy stuff – because it is.